Nick Madrigal Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The Phillies rank 11th in baseball in home runs allowed (82 total, 1.1 per game).
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (82 total, 1.1 per game).

-- Suarez gets the start for the Phillies, his ninth of the season.
-He is 1-2 with a 3.50 ERA and 42 strikeouts through 43 2/3 innings pitched.
+- Nola gets the start for the Phillies, his 17th of the season.
+He is 6-5 with a 4.38 ERA and 98 strikeouts through 100 2/3 innings pitched.

-- The left-hander's last time out was on Tuesday against the Atlanta Braves, when he went six innings, surrendering one earned run while allowing four hits.
+- In his most recent outing on Thursday against the Atlanta Braves, the right-hander threw six scoreless innings while surrendering two hits.

-- In eight games this season, the 27-year-old has put up a 3.50 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .253 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.